 Why do I have a bad credit rating?

-There are several different things that can contribute towards a poor credit score – we’ve highlighted the most common reasons for a bad credit rating below:
+There are several different things that can contribute towards a poor credit score, which may have contributed to having a mortgage application declined – we’ve highlighted the most common reasons for a bad credit rating below:

 - Missed payments/defaults– failing to keep up with payments, or a history of making late payments can contribute towards a poor credit score.
 One missed payment may not be considered serious, however, if you’ve had a history of missing mortgage payments, you’ll likely need to look at a specialist bad credit mortgage lender.
 Try to show a solid 6-12 months history of keeping up with your payments before applying for a mortgage.